Reviem0/CompSci-Notes/GROUP PROJECT.md

 1. **Historical Data Flaws:** AI systems trained on decades of biased policing and sentencing data may likely embed systemic racism and socioeconomic disparities.
 For example, predictive policing tools interpret higher arrest rates in minority communities as indicators of criminal bias (likeliness of breaking the law) rather than over-policing.
 2. **Black Box:** Many AI models, especially deep learning systems, lack transparency.
 Judges, defendants and even developers often cannot explain how decisions are made, undermining accountability
 3. **Feedback Loops:** Biased predictions lead to targeted enforcement, generating more data that deepens the cycle.
-The harm lies in how these biases become
+The harm lies in how these biases become institutionalised.
+Once put in place, they shape policies, resource allocation and public trust.